 The topics that follow assume use of the edX Studio user interface.
 However, you can also complete these tasks by exporting the course and then reviewing or editing its XML before you import.

-Before you create a duplicate course, be sure to check with your DevOps team or your edX partner manager to determine the website that hosts your organization’s courses for LTI use.
+Before you create a duplicate course, be sure to check with your DevOps team to determine the website that hosts your organization’s courses for LTI use.

 To create the duplicate course, follow these steps.